The Office of Faculty Development fosters a supportive culture of inquiry and teaching, enabling all learners to succeed and thrive.

-The Office of Faculty Development (OFD) held a brown bag virtual discussion on Tuesday, June 16, 2020 on the topic of faculty retirement.
-This virtual session included recently retired emeriti faculty sharing their experiences and Dr. Toni Woolfork-Barnes, Director of the Osher Lifelong Learning Institute (OLLI) at WMU who discussed options to teach, and take classes, through OLLI.
+The Office of Faculty Development (OFD) held a brown bag virtual discussion Tuesday, June 16, 2020 on the topic of faculty retirement.
+This virtual session included recently retired emeriti faculty sharing their experiences and Dr. Toni Woolfork-Barnes, Director of the Osher Lifelong Learning Institute (OLLI) at WMU, who discussed options to teach and take classes through OLLI.
 Additional topics that were explored included personal and professional questions faculty may be struggling with as they ponder the decision about retirement, how retired faculty can stay engaged in teaching and research fields, and how to remain connected with colleagues at the University.